CameronNemo/brillo/doc/man/brillo.1.md

 and LED devices on Linux.
 Notable features include:

 * Automatic best controller detection
+* Smooth transitions and exponential (natural) adjustments
 * Ability to save and restore brightness across boots
 * Directly using **sysfs** to set brightness without relying on X
-* Unpriveleged access with no new setuid binaries
+* Unprivileged access with no new setuid binaries
 * Containment with AppArmor

 # OPTIONS